archethic-foundation/archethic-wallet-client-dart/README.md

     {
       "type": String,                 // Type of transaction
-      "version": Number,              // Version of the transaction (used for backward compatiblity) "data": Object                  // Transaction data zone (identity, keychain, smart contract, etc.)
+      "version": Number,              // Version of the transaction (used for backward compatiblity) "description": String,          // Readable explaination of the tx to sign "data": Object                  // Transaction data zone (identity, keychain, smart contract, etc.)
     }
   ]